Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Methodology

 \subsection{Experience Reuse}

 Equipped with the experience pool, we can retrieve top-$K$ relevant experiences based on task similarity, which serve as a candidate set of in-context learning demonstrations to guide $\text{LLM}_{execute}$.
-To be specific, the retriever utilizes advanced embedding models (e.g., \textit{text-embedding-v4~\footnote{https://bailian.console.aliyun.com/?tab=model\#/model-market/detail/text-embedding-v4}}) to encode the current task query and computes cosine similarity scores to rank prior experiences.
+To be specific, the retriever utilizes advanced embedding models (e.g., Qwen3-Embedding~\citep{qwen3embedding}) to encode the current task query and computes cosine similarity scores to rank prior experiences.
 More retrieval details can be found in Appendix~\ref{app:retrieval}.
 Upon fetching the top-$K$ experiences, we optionally employ a context-aware reranker $\text{LLM}_{rerank}$ to further refine the selection.
 This involves a nuanced evaluation of experience relevance in light of the current task's specific context, constraints, and objectives, thus ensuring the most pertinent experiences are brought to the forefront.
+Table~\ref{tab:rerank_prompt} shows the prompt template.

 To better adapt the experiences to new task requirements, we introduce the rewriting module to reorganize the original context (containing multiple experiences) into a cohesive, task-specific guidance that is more directly applicable.
+See Table~\ref{tab:rewrite_prompt} for the example prompt.
 Since past experiences may not always perfectly align with new situations, this intelligent adaptation mechanism not only increases the immediate utility of the retrieved experiences but also empowers the agent to make more flexible and context-aware decisions.

 The \textbf{\textit{experience reuse}} phase extends beyond mere experience retrieval, acting as a cognitive bridge that dynamically connects past knowledge with present challenges.
 By combining retrieval, reranking and rewriting, it not only leverages prior wisdom but also encourages novel thinking when past experiences fall short, thereby achieving a balance between exploitation and exploration.